 We also work with Veterans Affairs Canada (VAC) and long-term disability insurers to support individuals who are dealing with limitations related to psychological difficulties.

 Taking part in an assessment is an important tool in your recovery process.
 Following an assessment with our office, you will understand your condition (including your diagnosis).
-Together, we will develop a plan to help relieve your symptoms, build your skills, and support your way forward.
+Together, we will develop a plan to help relieve your symptoms, build your skills, improve your mental health, and support your way forward.

 Most people fully recover from a concussion.
 However, some people experience lingering problems.
-Psychological services will provide you or your loved one with strategies for dealing with irritability, anxiety, and depression following a concussion.
+Psychological and mental health services will provide you or your loved one with strategies for dealing with irritability, anxiety, and depression following a concussion.

 Caregivers of loved ones who have suffered an ABI can benefit from psychological support.
 The stresses of managing a loved one’s medical recovery can be exhausting.
 The losses and changes following a family member’s ABI can lead to feelings of despair.
 We lead a FREE educational support group in collaboration with other ABI service providers such as St. Joseph’s Health Center and Traverse Independence.